All Episodes

 So what's the Federal Reserve's response to this?

-Well, I know we'll lower the Federal funds rate.
+Well, I know we'll lower the federal funds rate.

 We'll lower the discount rate.

-We'll keep buying T bills on the FOMC, and we'll keep inflating.
+We'll keep buying T-bills on the FOMC and we'll keep inflating.

-They are spitting out money trying to make credit easy for the banks that are in trouble.
+They are spitting out money, trying to make credit easy for the banks that are in trouble.

-And that all that's going to do is keep these prices aloft or keep these prices afloat higher than they should be.
+And all that's going to do is keep these prices aloft or keep these prices afloat higher than they should be.

 And when the real correction comes down the road, it's going to be even more severe than if we just let these people market to market now, let people who are getting foreclosed upon do the right thing, that is downsize, and keep government the hell out of every little blip in the economy.